LauerPeter/webapi-codequiz/README.md

 I created this app to boost my skills with interface functionality using JavaScript; hence, the basic layout.

+## Technologies

+HTML, CSS, JavaScript

 ## Installation

-No installation is required to enjoy this quiz
+No installations are required to use this quiz.

 ## License